inavac182/uireact/docs/getting-started.md

 npm i @uireact/foundation @uireact/view
 ```

 ## 3. Create your theme ✨

-@uireact provides with a [default theme](https://github.com/inavac182/uireact/blob/main/packages/foundation/src/themes/default-theme.ts) so you can either use that or can create your own.
+@uireact provides with a [default theme](https://github.com/inavac182/uireact/blob/main/packages/foundation/src/themes/default-theme.ts) so you can either use that or create your own.
 If you like the default theme then you can skip this step.

 If you want to build a custom theme visit [Create your own theme](./create-theme) to learn more about it.

 ## 4. Set up UiView 🤖